-Dr. Schmitt and his team understand that dental implants are an investment.
+Dr. Schmitt and his team, serving Altamonte Springs and the greater Orlando area, understand that dental implants are an investment.
 We also believe that every patient with missing teeth should have access to this exceptional treatment, without worrying about financial constraints.
 We accept several types of payment and flexible financing options, including:

 - Third-party lenders: We accept financing through outside lenders including CareCredit®, Citi Health Card, and LendingClub®.
 These companies offer low-interest, flexible-term financing plans.

 - Credit cards: We accept major credit cards including Visa, MasterCard, Discover, and American Express.

 - Discounts: If you prepay in full for services totaling $10,000 or more, we offer a five percent discount.